2024 Serbian local elections: Prijepolje

 There was no election for the municipal assembly of Prijepolje in 2024.
 The previous election took place in 2023.

 Sjenica

 Results of the election for the municipal assembly of Sjenica:

 Minela Kalender was elected to the assembly from the fourth position on the SDA Sandžak's list.

 Four of the six candidates elected on the Sjenica Tomorrow list were endorsed by the Serbian Progressive Party.
 The other two were endorsed by the Socialist Party of Serbia.

 Three of the five candidates elected on the New People for New Times list were endorsed by the Sandžak Democratic Party.
 The other two were endorsed by the Social Democratic Party of Serbia.

 Veroljub Karličić of the New Democratic Party of Serbia was the delegate elected on the Novi DSS–NLS list.

 Munib Mujagić of the Justice and Reconciliation Party was chosen as mayor on 27 August 2024.
-The government was supported by the Progressive alliance, the Without Discrimination list, and the elected delegate from the New Democratic Party of Serbia.
+The government was supported by the Progressive alliance, the Without Discrimination list, and the representative elected from the New Democratic Party of Serbia.